 The model minimizes the cost of deviating from the demand for each of the demand scenarios.
 This is expressed in the objective (1).
 The matching of the demand with number of employees assigned to shifts is given by (2), and the maximal number of employees used for a given demand scenario is enforced by (3).
 Constraints (4) ensure that staff can only be assigned to a shift type if the respective shift type is available for use, while Constraint (5) sets an upper bound on the number of distinct shift types we are allowed to use.
 We will refer to Constraint (5) as the cardinality constraint.
-Finally, constraints (6)-(9) give the domains of the variables.
+Finally, Constraints (6)-(9) give the domains of the variables.

-Model (1)-(9) is complicated by being connected across demand scenarios, i.e. by Constraint (5).
-If this constraint were not present, the model would decompose into $|\mathcal{K}|$ independent problems where Constraint (4) would become an upper bound on the x{ks} -variables.
-The latter constraint would in fact be redundant as we never have more employees working the shift type than the upper limit M{ks} .
-On the other hand, if Constraint (5) and Constraint (4) are both included, then the y_s tend to have small fractional values in the LP-relaxation, making this LP-relaxation weak.
+Model (1)-(9) is complicated by being connected across demand scenarios, i.e. by Constraints (4) and (5).
+If these constraints were not present, the model would decompose into $|\mathcal{K}|$ independent problems where Constraint (4) would simply become an upper bound on the x{ks} -variables.
+This would actually be redundant as it would never be possible to have more employees working the shift type than the upper limit M{ks} .
+On the other hand, if Constraint (4) and Constraint (5) are both included, then the y_s tend to have small fractional values in the LP-relaxation, making this LP-relaxation weak.

 The upper bound on the number of employees used for any demand scenario further complicates the model.
 As we will argue in the following; if we did not have the connections across the scenarios, nor the upper limit on the number of employees, the problem would split into $|\mathcal{K}|$ independent easy problems to solve.
+Without Constraints (4) and (5), the daily demand scenarios are completely independent and could each be solved in isolation to obtain the optimal solution.